NRL Tasmania: 2009 Rebirth

 Gala Days and Under 17s junior exhibition matches have also been a feature of the revised competition.
 In February 2012 a National Rugby League trial match between Brisbane Broncos and Melbourne Storm was held in Hobart.
 Another Storm trial was held in Tasmania in 2017 against the Canterbury-Bankstown Bulldogs.

 In 2013 the Penrith Panthers had talks to the Tasmanian Government about NRL games in Hobart.

 The Panthers Were Negotiating With Tasmania's State Government About Playing Games For Premiership Points In Hobart, Most Likely Blundstone Arena Or North Hobart Oval.

 The Launceston Warriors were admitted to the competition during the 2012–13 season.
 A North West Coast Titans team joined the competition in 2013–2014 representing North West Tasmania.

+In 2014 The Clarence Eels And The Sorell Bulldogs Join The Competition For The 2014-15 Season.

-The competition folded in 2014 from a lack of players and support.
+The competition folded in 2015 from a lack of players and support.

 Tasmanian Rugby League Premiership

 The Tasmanian Rugby League Premiership was reborn in 2009.

 Over its course, the competition consisted of 14 teams at various times: